 • Field Acquisition Coherent Bundles (FACBs): Four magnetic buttons are equipped with a system of 19 coherent fibres each.
 This bundle of fibres is used to obtain images of "fiducial" (or reference) stars, one per bundle.
 The four images are recorded on an ESO technical CCD (TCCD); the image centroids are computed and the proper offsets are calculated to center the fiducial stars into the bundles.
-These 4 fiducial stars represent the link between the sky and the plate coordinates, therefore it is absolutely necessary that they are chosen carefully: They must be sufficiently isolated, in the same coordinate system as the target stars and of visual magnitude brighter than $\mathbf{R}=15$.
+These 4 fiducial stars represent the link between the sky and the plate coordinates, therefore it is absolutely necessary that they are chosen carefully: They must be sufficiently isolated, in the same coordinate system as the target stars and of visual magnitude brighter than R=15.
 Given the limited dynamical range of the Technical CCD, the FACB stars should be within a range of 3 magnitudes.
 Each FACB bundle has an effective diameter of 2.4''.
 An example of a TCCD image with the four stars in the FACB bundles is shown in Figure 4.
-In P86, a TCCD snapshot should be taken automatically once the acquisition is done.
+A TCCD snapshot is automatically taken automatically once the acquisition is done.